crate/cloud-reference/docs/glossary.rst

 towards particular customer use cases: lower capacity vs. higher capacity, more storage vs. more processing power, and so forth.
 They can also be further adjusted for different :ref:`scale units<glossary-scale-unit>` per plan.
-Currently there are three subscription plans available via the |Microsoft Azure Marketplace|, with more to come in the near future.
-For more information on choosing the right Azure plan, refer to our Documentation `on the subject`_.
+Currently there are two subscription plans available via the |Microsoft Azure Marketplace|, with more to come in the near future.
+For more information on choosing the right Azure plan, refer to our documentation `on the subject`_.

 .. _glossary-system-user: